jedahan/bregalad/readme.md

 # Bregalad, a backend that helps transform people into Ents

+## Installation

+  `npm install` to install all the dependencies.
+  `cp config.json.template && edit config.json`, fill it in with your postmark api key, an array of postmark template ids, and an optional object of zip codes to map to branch addresses.

 ## Testing

-  Once the server is up and running, if you want to test a new email try this command:
+  Start the server with `npm start`.
+To test creating a new email, try this command:

-    curl -i http://localhost:5000/participant --form image=@profile.jpg --form interested=true --form first_name=Bobby --form last_name=Tables --form zip=11201 --form timedout=false --form email=jonathan.d@fakelove.tv
+    curl -i http://localhost:5000/participant --form image=@profile.jpg --form interested=true --form first_name=Bobby --form last_name=Tables --form zip=11201 --form timedout=false --form email=whoever@fakelove.tv

   You should get an email, with an inline image from stuff@fakelove.tv within minutes.

-Make sure you have config.json filled out.
+## Templates

+  We are using postmark templates - login to edit them.

 ### The database